The benefits to telcos of innovation at the network edge

 The figures get even better when it comes to the radio access network.
 The move towards the virtual RAN could reduce the time to market by nearly 60 per cent by delivering new services at the far edge of the network.
 It enables telcos to more cost-effectively manage that infrastructure, with total cost of ownership savings of between 30 and 40 per cent. vRAN is proving to be a mechanism for telcos to software-enable their existing vertically orientated, hardware-based infrastructure at the network edge.

-Filmed at: TelecomTV Studios, London, March 2020
+Filmed using the TelecomTV Smart Studio service, March 2020

 Stay up to date with the latest industry developments: sign up to receive TelecomTV's top news and videos plus exclusive subscriber-only content direct to your inbox – including our daily news briefing and weekly wrap.